benjamin-weiss/jquery.flot.watermark/README.md

 # jquery.flot.watermark

 Flot plugin to add a watermark to the plot.
 The watermark can either be a text or an image.
-A minimal example can be found in `minimal-example.html` and an interactive demonstration of the capabilities in `demo.html`.
+A minimal example can be found in `minimal-example.html`.
+For an interactive demonstration click [here](https://rawgit.com/benjamin-weiss/jquery.flot.watermark/master/demo.html).

 ## Usage
 To add a watermark to your flot plot simply include the plugin file `jquery.flot.watermark.js into your page: